What Breed Of Bunny Do I Have

 Size and Weight

 Size is one of the most straightforward characteristics to observe.
 Rabbit breeds range from the tiny Netherland Dwarf, weighing in at just 2 pounds, to the massive Flemish Giant, which can exceed 20 pounds.
-Pay attention to your rabbit's weight and overall body size.
-Is it compact and petite, or large and muscular?
+On top of that, pay attention to your rabbit's weight and overall body size.
+Worth adding: is it compact and petite, or large and muscular?
 Knowing the approximate weight range can quickly eliminate many breeds from consideration.

 Consider that size can also be influenced by factors other than breed.
-Diet, age, and overall health can affect a rabbit's weight.
-However, breed remains the primary determinant of size potential.
-For example, a healthy adult Mini Rex will never reach the size of a Flemish Giant, regardless of diet.
+Practically speaking, diet, age, and overall health can affect a rabbit's weight.
+That said, breed remains the primary determinant of size potential.
+To give you an idea, a healthy adult Mini Rex will never reach the size of a Flemish Giant, regardless of diet.

 Coat Type